Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 We understand how finely-tuned tools are everything to an artisan.
 The right brush tip, color, paper type or pencil hardness makes a difference to your final product.
-We believe in offering you the deepest customization on your tools so you can have the exact tool you need, right where you need it — at your fingertips.
+Concepts offers you flexible menus and deep brush customization tuned to your Apple Pencil or stylus so you can have the exact tool you need, right where you need it — at your fingertips.

-Here’s how you can set up your menus, brushes and tool presets in Concepts so you can feel comfortable drawing and access your favorite tools quickly.
+Here’s how you can set up your menus, brushes and tool presets on the infinite canvas so you can feel comfortable sketching and reach your favorite tools quickly.

-When you first enter a drawing, you’ll find an infinite canvas with your tools located on the Tool Wheel.
-You’ll also see several menus on either side of the canvas.
+When you first enter a drawing, you’ll find an endless, zoomable canvas with eight tools on a movable Tool Wheel.
+You’ll also see several menus to either side of the canvas.
+Every menu can be moved so you can create your most comfortable sketching layout.

 One of many layouts for your canvas.
 You get to choose your layout.